lwainright/upstreampstapp/README.md

 - ❌ No user accounts for regular users
 - ❌ No email addresses (regular users)
 - ❌ No conversation logs accessible to supervisors
-- ❌ No individual usage analytics
+- ✅ Anonymous, aggregated wellness data only — no individual data is identified

 ### Notifications
 Notifications are used exclusively for Human PST responses and buddy check alerts.
 They are never used for location tracking, activity monitoring, or any purpose outside of peer support communication.